bazelbuild/reclient/docs/cmd-line-flags.md

 **`-instance (string)`**

-The instance to target when calling the remote execution service via gRPC.
-For Remote Build Execution, the format is `projects/_project-id_/instances/_instance-name_`.
+The instance ID to target when calling remote execution via gRPC (e.g., projects/$PROJECT/instances/default_instance for Google RBE).

 **`-use_application_default_credentials (bool) (from remote-apis-sdks)`**